Maghweb/elephant_talk/README.md

 | ranking       | 1            |

-*1 of the 9 single select questions also included a “Other, specify” option, which could be populated with free text* *8 of the 9 multi select questions also included a “Other, specify” option, which could be populated with free text*
+*1 of the 9 single select questions also included a “Other, specify” option, which could be populated with free text*<br>
+*8 of the 9 multi select questions also included a “Other, specify” option, which could be populated with free text*

 ### Questions